nvladimus/kekse/README.md

 So, keep an eye on the blank space between label words, eg calling widget `Parameter 1` works, but `Parameter  1` does not.

 ### Keks usage
-Keks is just a Python class, so all its methods are accessible from a higher-level program that created the keks object.
-So, the master program can call any function:
+Keks is just a Python class, so all its methods are accessible from a master program that created the keks object.
+So, the master program can call any keks function:
 ```
 dev0 = dev_template.Device()
 dev0.gui.show()